cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

 You can choose to ingest data through either HTTP or TCP endpoints; in the case above, the TCP server is running on 63537.
 There is one TCP endpoint for each input stream.

-If the Flow is running in Distributed Mode on a cluster, you can use discover using serviceinfo commands the endpoints.
+If the Flow is running in Distributed Mode on a cluster, you can use the ``discover`` and ``service`` info commands to find out the endpoints.

 Optionally, you can provide a runtime arg when you start (``--httpPort=1433``) to give a port number for the HTTP service.
 The ``AbstractInputFlowlet`` will attempt to start the